vc10hueb/Java-RestApi-ChatService/README.md

 - Postgres

 #Development
-This artifact built by this project is a WAR that can be deployed via tomcat.
+The artifact built by this project is a WAR that can be deployed via tomcat.

 Spring Boot command can also be used `java -jar example.war`